-An in-depth study of highly specialized topics of recent origin, with emphasis on application to health education programs and improvement of teaching effectiveness.
+Prerequisite: Permission of department An advanced course devoted to an in-depth study of current or specialized topics selected by the faculty and approved by the department.
+School of Nursing, Health, and Exercise Science As the MEd programs in Health and Physical Education are closing, most HLED and HPED courses not in use by another program will cease to be offered.
+HLED 500/Workshop in Health Education An in-depth study of highly specialized topics of recent origin, with emphasis on application to health education programs and improvement of teaching effectiveness.
 Only open to students currently enrolled as a TCNJ graduate student.

-HLED 521/Stress and Tension Management
+HLED 521/Stress and Tension Management 3 cr.

-3 cı

 Examination of the interrelationships of mind, stress, and tension management.
 Key concepts will be extracted from a variety of fields for discussion and formation of a personal view.
 Only open to students currently enrolled as a TCNJ graduate student.

 HLED 550/School Health Problems

 3 cr.

 Approaches for experienced teachers to the health problems of schoolage children and their families.
 Emphasis on the importance of early detection of deviation from normal development and the need for understanding and cooperating with other service providers in the school and community.
-Only open to students currently enrolled as a TCNJ graduate student.
+Only open to students currently enrolled as a TCNI graduate student.

 HLED 551/Alcohol and Narcotics Education

 3 cr.

 Drug dependencies and their effect on the individual, school, and society.
 The use, misuse, and abuse of a variety of mood-modifying substances are studied, with particular emphasis on alcohol and other drugs of abuse.
 Includes implications for drug education in the public schools.
 Only open to students currently enrolled as a TCNJ graduate student.

-HLED 552/Health Science
+HLED 552/Health Science 3 cr.

-3 cr.